rmcandrews/reactjs-express-generator/README.md

 When the app gets generated it uses the config file in the `users.js` route for the name

+**Update 11/17/17:** As of now the styles are all handled through webpack as they should be.
+You can see the loaders in the `webpack.config.js` file.
+As well as notice the one required import of styles in `index.jsx` #`import './../scss/main.scss';`.

 ### File structure (single page app):
 ```
 app